lallero7/WriterdeckForCMD/README.md

 # WriterdeckForCMD
-A simple writing program for windows command prompt.
+A simple writing program for windows command prompt in python using shmimel/bee-write-back script for Raspberry Pi